Hospital ship Britannic, from Florence Irving's scrapbook. DX/2108/4/3

-Built at Harland and Wolff’s shipyard in Belfast, she was the third of the Olympic-class passenger liners - sister ship to Olympic and Titanic.
+Built at Harland and Wolff’s shipyard in Belfast, White Star Line’s Britannic was the third of the Olympic-class passenger liners - sister ship to Olympic and Titanic.
 As a result of the tragedy of Titanic in 1912, alterations were made to Britannic in order to improve safety on board.

 Britannic was launched in 1914 but was requisitioned by the British Government following the outbreak of the First World War.
 On 21 November 1916, HM Hospital Ship Britannic had just departed on her sixth voyage when she struck a mine and sank off the Greek coast.
-Over 1,000 crew, doctors and nurses were on board, and 30 people lost their lives.
+More than 1,000 crew, doctors and nurses were on board, and 30 people lost their lives.
 Britannic sank in 55 minutes and was the largest ship lost in the First World War.

 Several of Liverpool’s large liners were converted for use as hospital ships, including Britannic, Aquitania, and Mauretania.
 Hospital facilities were constructed on board so they could provide medical services near the battlefields and transport the more severely wounded back to Britain.